 Daily docket information is posted to the Baltimore City Circuit Court website under Daily Trials/Hearings.
 If you need information concerning the date, time or location of a court proceeding, please contact the Criminal Assignment Office at (410) 333-3811 which is located in the Mitchell Courthouse, Room 142.

-There are three reception courts that operate daily: two for felonies and one for misdemeanors.
-There is a felony reception court in the Mitchell Courthouse and Courthouse East which begins at 9:00 a.m.
+There are two Reception Courts that operate daily: one for felonies and one for misdemeanors.
 These courts also operate as administrative/postponement courts.

-There are trial courts which receive cases from the reception courts daily.
+Trial courts receive cases from the Reception Court daily.

 PRACTICES & PROCEDURES